petersatsuse/suse-ai-tf/README.md

 # Deploying SUSE AI Stack on AWS EC2 with Terraform

-This project provides Terraform configurations to automate the deployment of the SUSE AI Stack on an Amazon Web Services (AWS) EC2 instance running SUSE Linux Enterprise Micro 6.1.
+This project provides Terraform configurations to automate the deployment of the SUSE AI Stack on an Amazon Web Services (AWS) EC2 instance (default -> g4dn.xlarge for GPU) running SUSE Linux Enterprise Micro 6.1.

 ## Prerequisites